jce-il/ASOSMA/firefox-ios/README.md

   features a brand new Firefox Sync experience that is much easier to use while maintaining the high standard of safety, security, and openness that a user expects from Mozilla.

   The security goals remain the same: there is still a strong random secret key, and Mozilla’s servers cannot decrypt your data.
-  However, instead of using pairing, a “wrapped” version of your secret key, protected by your password, is stored alongside your Firefox Account.
+  However, instead of using pairing, a “wrapped” version of your secret key is protected by your password and is stored alongside your Firefox Account.
-  This means you can recover all your data, even if you lose all your devices at the same time.
+  This means that you can recover all your data, even if you lose all your devices at the same time.
   Setting up a new device only requires typing your Firefox Account email and password into it.